melihkurtaran/DIE_Gender_Equality_in_Movies/README.md

     * Scenarios: It includes only the scenarios from the movie script.
     * Dialogues: It includes the dialogues from the movie sript mapped with respective character.

-* CSV: It has includes dialogues of the characters for each movie in seperate file.
+* CSV: It includes dialogues of the characters for each movie in seperate file.

 ### Processed Dataset